 After committing a serious offense, you could lose your rights to buying a house, traveling to certain places in the world, or even taking out a loan.
 Therefore, you must contact a professional and reliable attorney to ensure that your case is taken seriously.
 You must have the best representation possible when facing drug charges.
 This will allow you to receive the best outcome possible for you.
 With our support, starting with a free consultation, we can put your mind at ease.
 Your case is in the safest hands possible.

 We know how frightening entering a case can be.
 The anxiety and unrest you may be feeling at this time are understandable, but our team at The Law Place will ensure your outcome of the case will be the best possible for you.
 At The Law Place, we treat our clients with the highest standard of care, and with our team of attorneys working together, there isn’t a case that is too tough for us.

-With over seventy-five years worth of combined experience, our lawyers are trained to fight even the most complicated cases, such as drug possession, drug trafficking, or intent to sell.
+With over seventy-five years worth of combined experience, our criminal defense lawyers are trained to fight even the most complicated cases, such as drug possession, drug trafficking, or intent to sell.